 If we contemplate the matrix envisioned by Baudrillard, then attempting to escape it through the immersion in an alternate version of reality, fostered by extensive consumption of social media and digital content, appears absurd.
 Perhaps a more appropriate approach to disengaging from the machinery of simulation and countering the sensation that reality seems increasingly tenuous is to simply disconnect from it all (from time to time).
 When advertisements, repetitive media, individuals transformed into brands, and an incessant stream of content seize our attention, the signal overflow—the noise—overshadows a more tangible reality.
 In a scenario where there may be no external escape from the simulation, it could be valuable, from time to time, to focus on what is immediately before us: to experience, touch, smell, listen to our bodies, engage with physical sensations, concentrate, savor awareness, and relinquish the illusion of the “real” by re-connecting to a spiritual world.

 We are not superheroes; we are composed of the same fundamental elements as everything else.
 While it might feel like we inhabit a sort of matrix, it’s essential to acknowledge that this is a choice we make.
 From childhood, we develop self-conceptions and fantasies, but this doesn’t negate the existence of the world itself.
 Fantasies are constructs, and doubting the existence of the world presupposes a profound level of experience and knowledge of that world—a world where we learn to eat, walk, dance, and understand the nuances of correct and incorrect language usage.
-We often employ our habits so routinely that we forget we are employing them, and in doing so, we forget that the world—–our home—is still there.
-The central question here is what is more reasonable to doubt: the world you intimately grew up in or your doubts about doubting it?
+Doubting it requires a distance from it and that might be what social media does: it shrinks the world but increases the distance to it.
+We often employ our habits so routinely that we forget we are employing them, and in doing so, we forget that the world—our home—is still there.
+The central question here is what is more reasonable to doubt: the world we intimately grew up in or our doubts about doubting it?

 Our Dependence on Second-order Observation